 Film/VideoStudents in the film/video program apply twenty-first century technologies to develop and refine their personal aesthetic vision.

-The Film/Video Major is committed to redefining what it means to be an artist working with the moving image.
-Our students are consistently challenged to create new forms of viewing experiences that are personal, political, conceptual, abstract, visceral and visionary.
-The Mass Art Film/Video program is unique because students focus on finding their own voices while learning the most up-to-date equipment and technology and choosing internships with local production companies.
+The Film/Video Department is committed to redefining what it means to be an artist working with the moving image.
+Our students are consistently challenged to create new forms of viewing experiences that are personal, conceptual, abstract, political, visceral and visionary.

-In addition to the broad range of courses we offer, the longstanding Mass Art Film Society, a renowned screening series started in the late 70ies, programmed by professor Saul Levine, provides weekly screenings of a wide range of films and videos, and is often followed by a live discussion with the artist.
+Students learn all stages of production, from concept to visual design - from directing to editing, and they experiment with the expanded platforms of digital media.
+Students are exposed to a wide range of historical works, and to contemporary discourse on media theory and practice.
+In addition, the longstanding MassArt Film Society, a renowned screening series started in the late 70's, programmed by professor Saul Levine, provides weekly screenings of films and video art, and is often followed by a live discussion with the artist.

 - Film Lighting Studio with professional lighting and grip equipment, a Black Box Video Studio with a Chroma Key, multi-camera and audio switching